 Students will be exposed to various global health concepts and be trained to work through potential solutions in a public health context.
 The course will be taught through formal lecture, seminar and small group learning, and online modules.
 Topics may include: health; public health and development; aboriginal health; health systems and policies; Canada's role in global health and social justice; and special populations.

 Three term hours, winter, every year.
-Instructor: TBD
+Instructor: C. Davison

 EPID 831: Chronic Disease Epidemiology